tplagge/benefice/README.md

-# edifice
+# benefice

-A database of the built environment in Chicago using open data
+A database of the built environment in Chicago using open data, forked from Edifice

 ## Requirements